 The media today has been flooded with the news related to the new virus that appeared in Wuhan, China 2019.
 This virus is now referred as severe acute respiratory syndrome coronavirus 2 (SARS-Cov-2) and the disease caused by it called COVID-19.

-Where should you rely for latest information on a rapidly changing information?
-We know that there is lot of useful and reliable information over there in online.
-But there is also lot of misinformation and the concern now is to find out which is what.
+Where should you rely on the latest information on rapidly changing information?
+We know that there is a lot of useful and reliable information over there online.
+But there is also a lot of misinformation and the concern now is to find out which is what.

 The misinformation wandering over the world: